 Bob wants to combine the four things most important to him, which are family, music, wine and philanthropy.
 Read the section “why now?” on his website.
 Steve asks Bob to tell his background.
 He grew up near Modesto, where his family grew grapes and almonds.
 He went to school at Fresno State.
 He worked for some large producers and later he wanted to do small batches of wine.
 So he moved to Sonoma 1986, and became assistant winemaker for De Loach under Randy Ullom, who is now in charge of Kendall-Jackson.
 He taught him that you had to do the best no matter the price point, and the importance of a clean cellar.

 He sells wine to musicians and bands such as Sammy Hagar.
-Steve at first didn’t remember the name, but they had Les Claypool, the bassist of Primus, on California Wine Country last year.
+Les Claypool, the bassist of Primus, was on California Wine Country last year.
 He produces Pinot Noir on his own property.

 Barry Herbst is back from a trip to Europe, where he went to France and Italy, touring wine country in the Loire Valley, then through Piedmont and Tuscany in Italy.
 He brought two wines from Italy, one from Liguria that is called Pigato, which is very popular in Italy.